wdporter/i-am-that-vuepress/75-in-peace-and-silence-you-grow/readme.md

 **M:**&ensp;All happens by itself.
 Neither the seeker. nor the *guru* do anything.
-Things happen as they happen; blame or praise are apportioned later, after the sense of doërship appearing.
+Things happen as they happen; blame or praise are apportioned later, after the sense of doership appearing.

 **Q:**&ensp;How strange!
-Surely the doër comes before the deed.
+Surely the doer comes before the deed.

-**M:**&ensp;It is the other way round: the deed is a fact, the doër a mere concept.
+**M:**&ensp;It is the other way round: the deed is a fact, the doer a mere concept.
-Your very language shows that while the deed is certain, the doër is dubious; shifting responsibility is a game peculiarly human.
+Your very language shows that while the deed is certain, the doer is dubious; shifting responsibility is a game peculiarly human.
 Considering the endless list of factors required for anything to happen, one can only admit that everything is responsible for everything, however remote.
-Doërship is a myth born from the illusions of ‘me’ and ‘the mine’.
+Doership is a myth born from the illusions of ‘me’ and ‘the mine’.

 **Q:**&ensp;How powerful the illusion is.